At a Glance

 Level I: Intensive Spanish Language Studies (CILE)

-The CILE program is designed to immerse students fully in the Spanish language and is ideal for students who have completed HISP 0200 or less.
+The CILE track is designed to immerse students fully in the Spanish language and is ideal for students who have completed HISP 0200 or less.
 The program consists of 20 hours of instruction per week over the course of the semester.
-Small classes (maximum of 12-15 students), offering an intensive instruction program, are taught by Spanish language instructors who utilize a communicative classroom approach.
+Small classes (maximum of 12-15 students), are taught by expert Spanish language instructors who utilize a highly communicative and dynamic approach in the classroom.
 Students are in class four hours per day, five days per week.
 Courses generally consist of two hours with one professor followed by two hours with another professor, with a short break in between.
 A student can expect to progress through approximately three language levels (maximum of four in some cases) over the course of the semester.
 A student’s class schedule may vary each month according to the time their level is offered (morning session or afternoon session).

 Level II: Hispanic Studies Track (CEH)